 Bran Castle – Transylvania, Romania

-Bran Castle, built-in 1212, is located near Brasov, Romania, and is one of Romania’s most famous structures.
+Bran Castle, built in 1212, is located near Brasov, Romania, and is one of Romania’s most famous structures.
 This castle is often associated with the stories of Dracula.
 Yes, Vlad III, Prince of Wallachia – aka Vlad III Dracula – is considered the prototype for the character of the vampire count in Bram Stoker’s classic novel.
 According to legend, the real Vlad the Third was briefly imprisoned in Bran Castle in 1462.
-Fans of the character can flock here to tour the legendary castle.
+Fans of the character can flock here to tour the legendary Bran Castle.